michelleamazinglin/don-t_forget_the_COFFEE/README.md

 # Don't forget the COFFEE

 ![logo](app/assets/images/logo.png)

-Don't forget the COFFEE is a powerful todo app.
+Don't forget the COFFEE is a clone of a powerful todo app, Remember the milk.
 Users can create Lists and add tasks into different List and search for their tasks.